-You’re probably doing this all year, but it’s always a good idea to check filters.
-Clean filters reduce strain on the system, lowering energy costs and extending the life of expensive system components.
-New filters also capture allergens, getting them out of the air that you and your family are breathing every single day.
-With the Willamette National Forest covering so much of central Oregon, there is no shortage of pollen in the air!
+High-quality filters also capture allergens, removing them from the air that you and your family breathe each day.
+With the Willamette National Forest covering so much of Central Oregon, there is no shortage of pollen in the air!

-If you want your air conditioning to treat you right, you have to treat it right first!
-A well-maintained air conditioner will provide clean, comfortable air to your family all through the summer and avoid preventable breakdowns and needlessly high energy bills.
+If you want your air conditioner to treat you right, you have to treat it right first!
+A well-maintained air conditioner will provide clean, comfortable air while saving you money and avoiding preventable breakdowns.

 Ponderosa Heating & Cooling, Plumbing & Electrical is here to help you make your system as efficient, effective, and affordable as it can be!
 Before summer arrives, contact our team at 541-549-1605 to schedule your annual AC maintenance appointment.